Week 5 of Pregnancy

 Baby's Development at Week 5

 A heartbeat may be detected between 5 and a half and 6 weeks, but not always.
-That is why, unless you have previous problems or reproductive concerns, most physicians will wait at least 8 weeks before doing your first ultrasound.
+That is why unless you have previous problems or reproductive concerns, most physicians will wait at least 8 weeks before doing your first ultrasound.

-Baby Weight- Very small to weigh
+• Baby Weight- Too small to weigh

-Baby Length- Very Small (0.12 inches)
+• Baby Length- Very Small (0.12 inches)

-Baby Size- Comparable to a citrus seed
+• Baby Size- Comparable to a citrus seed

 Pregnancy Symptoms This Week

 • Morning sickness- Nausea in early pregnancy may occur at any time of day, not only in the morning.
 Unfortunately, some pregnant mothers experience nausea throughout the day.
-In fact, if you are 5 weeks pregnant with twins, you may have severe morning nausea.
+In fact, if you are pregnant with twins, you may have severe morning nausea.
 Eating small, frequent meals is a smart idea.

-• Frequent urination- Early in pregnancy, you may experience an increased desire to pee.
-This sensation at 5 weeks pregnant occurs in part because your kidneys are growing.
+• Frequent urination- Early in pregnancy, you may experience an increased urge to urinate.
+This sensation occurs in part because your kidneys are growing.

 Your Body at Week 5

-You'll have strange cravings or just want more of the items you like.
+• You'll have strange cravings or just want more of the items you like.

-If you don't already have it, you're likely to have symptoms of morning sickness shortly.
+• If you don't already have it, you're likely to have symptoms of morning sickness shortly.

-At 5 weeks pregnant, your tummy may seem unchanged, but you may feel bloated or have gained a pound.
+• Your tummy may seem unchanged, but you may feel bloated or have gained a pound.
 You may feel so ill that you are unable to eat and are concerned that you have lost weight.
 All of those circumstances are regarded as fully normal and completely acceptable!

-Your mouth may be producing an excessive amount of saliva.
+• Your mouth may be producing an excessive amount of saliva.

-You will be tired.
+• You will be tired.

 5 Week Ultrasound

 Your due date may be changed based on the baby's growth after the first ultrasound, which will measure the baby from crown to rump.
 You'll get a flurry of blood and urine tests to ensure that both you and the baby are healthy.
-So, although you're excited to see the baby's little fluttering heartbeat on the ultrasound screen, tell yourself that you can wait a few weeks for blood tests and urinating in a cup.
+So, although you're excited to see the baby's little fluttering heartbeat on the ultrasound screen, tell yourself that you can wait a few weeks for blood tests and urinate in a cup.

 Tips for Week 5

-Being 5 weeks pregnant is a significant milestone for both you and your baby.
+This is a significant milestone for both you and your baby.
 Here's some additional professional advice on how to transition to this new stage while keeping you and your baby safe.

 • Expect to have symptoms at any time of day, so here are some recommendations to help you get some comfort during the following several weeks.

-• The consequences of too much caffeine on babies are unclear, therefore it's best to cut down on your intake.
+• The consequences of too much caffeine on babies are unclear, therefore it's best to cut down your intake.

-Frequently Asked Questions
+Frequently Asked Questions on Week 5 of Pregnancy

 1. How can I manage morning sickness?

 Consume extra protein, including chicken, fish, lean meat, beans, nuts, and seeds.
-Consume carbohydrates, such as potatoes, full grain cereals, rice, and pasta.
+Consume carbohydrates, such as potatoes, full-grain cereals, rice, and pasta.
 Avoid scents and foods that cause nausea.
 Spicy or high-fat meals, citrus juice, milk, coffee, and caffeine-containing teas may all exacerbate nausea.

 2. When will my symptoms of pregnancy peak?